-The VTSS tamper alert will sound the horn three times upon disarming, if the alarm was activated and has since timed-out (about eighteen minutes).
-This feature alerts the driver that the VTSS was activated while the vehicle was unattended.
+The Vehicle Theft Security System (VTSS) tamper alert will sound the horn three times upon disarming, if the alarm was activated and has since timedout (about eighteen minutes).
+This feature alerts the vehicle operator that the VTSS was activated while the vehicle was unattended.